EnduranceCode/server-setup-guide/01-initial-server-setup.md

 ### 1.8.
 Bash prompt customization

 The file [.bash_endurancecode](system/home/user/.bash_endurancecode), that's going to be used to customize the bash environment, is stored at the folder `system/home/user/` of this repository.
 The auxiliary files that will, eventually, be needed for this customization are stored at the folder `system/home/user/.git_prompt/` of this repository.
-To [copy](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) the mentioned files and folders to the user's `home` folder **ON THE SERVER**, replace the **{LABELS}** in the below commands as appropriate and execute it, **ON A CLIENT MACHINE**, from the root folder of this repository.
+To [copy](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) the mentioned files and folders to the user's `home` folder **ON THE SERVER**, replace the ***{LABELS}*** in the below commands as appropriate and execute it, **ON A CLIENT MACHINE**, from the root folder of this repository.

     scp -r system/home/user/.git_prompt/ {HOST_NAME}:~/
     scp system/home/user/.bash_endurancecode {HOST_NAME}:~/

-> **Labels Definition**
+> **Label Definition**
 >
 > + **{HOST_NAME}** : Name given to the server on the SSH Config File